MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 09/02-MiniLab_Azure App Service.md

 > **Note**: It can take a few seconds to get your web app created and ready for your use.

-The portal will display the deployment page, where you can view the status of your deployment.
+The portal will display the deployment page where you can view the status of your deployment.

 ## Preview web app